Bring students together

 A collaborative class website changes the stakes of a course assignment.
-Instead of writing a paper that only one person reads, students contribute to a shared project that lives on the open web—visible to future students, to communities, to anyone searching for the topic.
+Instead of writing a paper that only one person reads, students contribute to a shared project that lives on the open web.
 Each contribution is small, but together they create something no one person could build alone.
+Students write more carefully, design more intentionally, and care more about clarity—and they leave with something more durable than a grade: the experience of directing a real project, making it work, and putting it in front of an audience.

 Designing for an audience